openshift/hive/docs/FAQs.md

 ## How does Hive relate to the sig-cluster-lifecycle Cluster API project?

 Hive is built to leverage the opinionated OpenShift 4 install process.
 This does not presently have any overlap with the ClusterAPI actuators, although OpenShift 4 itself does leverage a subset of the Cluster API in-cluster with use of the Machine API.

+## Why not merge `SelectorSyncSet` and `SyncSet` into one CRD?

+`SyncSets` transfer per cluster certificates, identity providers, lists of dedicated admin usernames, etc. Pushing this up to a global `SelectorSyncSet` CRD complicates RBAC and potentially exposes us to reveal more information to someone than we wanted to.
+The distinction between the two offers better flexibility for RBAC in a multi-tenant use of Hive, and possibly better security as well.

+Please refer to [Issue 601](https://github.com/openshift/hive/issues/601) to get more detail.